Nicholls, Australian Capital Territory

 Nicholls is a suburb in the Canberra, Australia district of Gungahlin.
 It was named after Sir Douglas Nicholls (1906–1988) who was born at Cummeragunja Aboriginal mission, New South Wales.
 Nicholls was a footballer, pastor, activist, and Governor of South Australia, 1976–1977.
 In line with the philosophy of naming Canberra's streets, those of Nicholls are named after sportspeople.
-The suburb incorporates a large shallow body of water, designated Gunghalin Pond, with The Lakes golf course and the greatest number of residential streets on one side and a small cluster of residential streets, the "pondside promenade", named after birds, on the other.
+The suburb incorporates a large shallow body of water, designated Gungahlin Pond, with The Lakes golf course and the greatest number of residential streets on one side and a small cluster of residential streets, the "pondside promenade", named after birds, on the other.
 There is no direct connecting road between the two.

 Nicholls adjoins the suburbs of Kinlyside, Casey, Ngunnawal, Crace and Palmerston.
 The suburb is located approximately 2 km from the Gungahlin Town Centre and about 13 km from the centre of Canberra.

 Local facilities

 Some of the most prestigious houses in Nicholls are located against Harcourt Hill to the west.
 Also in Nicholls is the Senior Site portion of Gold Creek School, Perce Douglas Memorial playing fields, Nicholls Neighbourhood oval, Holy Spirit Primary School and Gold Creek Primary School.
 Although the suburb of Nicholls is newly established, this northern portion of the suburb including the Gold Creek School is sited on what was until 1990, the former 'Gold Creek' rural property with the Gold Creek Homestead at its centre.
 St John Paul II College is a Catholic high school located at 1021 Gungahlin Drive that caters for boys and girls in years 7–12.
 The Gungahlin Pond is located in the east of the suburb, near the southern end of the Lakes Golf Club.
 A Canberra Nature Park including Percival Hill is located further south.